AlexandraSnelling/large_language_model_project/README.md

 ![model training using 4000 training documents]("multi_news_train_4000_t5-small_summary_model_training_metrics.jpg")

+We see that a larger training set improved the Rouge 1 and Rouge L scores.
+We can also see that all Rouge scores improve with each epoch in the larger training set.

 **Note:** Due to limited GPU time availability on Google Colab, most hyperparameter tuning was not possible in the permitted time.
 (Notebook would crash while using CPU and I ran out of Colab GPU time twice!
 I am unable to complete any more tuning at this time.)